What is NFC? The Tap-to-Connect Tech You’re Already Using

-NFC hardware is included in more and more devices, especially smartphones, but also on some laptops.
+NFC hardware is included in more and more devices, especially smartphones and laptops.

 NFC may be the future of payments, security keys, and cards.
 NFC also updates awkward QR codes.